 Highlights Arnold & Porter LLP

 Spanning more than 65 years of practice in Washington, DC and having eight other offices in the US and Europe, Arnold & Porter LLP has earned broad respect across a wide range of industries and sectors as a preeminent international law firm.
 Our global reach and experience allow us to work across geographic, cultural, technological, and ideological borders, serving clients whose business needs require US, EU, or cross-border regulatory, litigation, and transactional services.’
-The 2012 combination with prestigious San Francisco firm Howard Rice doubled our California presence.
 And our award-winning pro bono tradition stretches back to the earliest days of our firm, and includes such notable cases as Gideon v.
 Wainwright, the 1963 case that affirmed the bedrock principle that everyone is entitled to a lawyer in a criminal case, regardless of the ability to pay.
 We were also the only major law firm in the United States willing to represent the victims of McCarthyism during the red-baiting of the 1950s.
 Today, the cases are different, but the principled commitment is the same.

 Click here for more information on our many important cases.